How to Stop Overthinking Everything (Starting This Week)

 Thinking isn't the enemy—spinning is.
 Break the loop by shifting your environment.

-This Week’s What If Question:
+The What If Question:

 What if I don’t need to know all the answers—I just need to take the next step?